ronikianji/WATcycle/README.md

 This repository contains Jupyter Notebooks organized into folders and subfolders.
 The development of such a resource is intended to enable users in conducting their hydrological research and extend it to their relevant activities.

 ## 📚 Documentation
-For complete user guides visit our WATdocs GitBook documentation:
+For the complete user guide, visit our WATdocs GitBook documentation:

 🔗 [https://watcycle.gitbook.io/watcycle](https://watcycle.gitbook.io/watdocs/))
 ## Table of Contents